jayveeong/SEscript/README.md

 ```

-Next step you need a new set of init script which will config tap interface for us when Softether start up.
+Next step you need this new set of init script which will config tap interface when Softether start up.
-edit ```/etc/init.d/vpnserver``` by typing this command.
+Edit your ```/etc/init.d/vpnserver``` by typing this command.

 ```nano -w /etc/init.d/vpnserver```